 It is remarkable that the SNH investigator Niall Corbet allowed for this to happen, and that Fraser and Larwood let themselves be used like this.
 Before we found out what MacFadyen had done we had already expressed our doubts to Niall Corbet concerning the close association of Nick Fraser with Colin MacFadyen.
 However, he claimed that this was acceptable because there was a second independent reviewer.
 This was not really true though.

-The “independent” geologists were now in a position to exonerate MacFadyen for the fact that he had not properly overseen the NMS report’s creation, and for misrepresenting and fabricating its conclusions which ensured the continued closure of Birk Knowes.
-To do this they would not only need to support MacFadyen’s story, but they would also need to turn a blind eye on the NMS report’s data supporting a large resource.
+The “independent” geologists were now in a position to exonerate MacFadyen for the fact that he had not properly overseen the NMS report’s creation, and for falsifying its conclusions which ensured the continued closure of Birk Knowes.
+To do this they would not only need to support MacFadyen’s falsified narrative of a small resource but they would have to turn a blind eye on the NMS report’s data supporting a large resource.

 At this point one may wonder, why even let the investigation proceed?
 The investigation had all the signs of being rigged.
 However, we were not about to ask Niall Corbet to put a stop to it, and we had good reasons to let the investigation proceed:

 - If we would let the investigation cease, MacFadyen’s actions would no longer be under a magnifying glass.

 - Strictly speaking, this was not yet a rigged investigation.
 For the purpose of evidence gathering, we required rigged conclusions for it to be a rigged investigation.